verticalsoftware/vertical-cli/docs/intro.md

 |defaultProvider|A function that provides a default value when one is not otherwise provided.|
 |validator|A `Validator` object, that determines the validity of the provided argument.|

-> 🗈 Note
->
-> Any identities assigned to options and arguments must be unique in the command path.

 ### Binding to models

 Arguments received on the CLI that are semantically matched with a command's symbols must be mapped to a model.
 The easiest way this can be implemented is to define a `record` with properties whose names align to each symbol's identity.
 At runtime, the library will create a new instance of the model and populate it with values.
 Binding is automatically performed to constructor parameters, public properties with a set accessor, and publc non read-only fields.
-The model type is then specified as a generic argument to the configuration method.
-The handler receives the model type and performs the command's function.
+The model type is then specified as a generic argument to the configuration method along with the return type.
+The handler receives the model type, performs the command's function, and returns a value if appropriate.

 ```csharp
 // Model: